Paldom/Mobile-CI/README.md

 1. Code analysis and lint check with Sonarqube.
 2. Run full e2e regression testsuit (all Gherkin tests) native instrumented test.
-3. Save build to artifactory (GitHub in this case) with fastlane.
+3. Save build to artifactory (JFrog & GitHub in this case) with fastlane.
-4. Upload build to Fabric with fastlane.
+4. Upload build to Firebase App Distribution with fastlane.
 5. Upload build to Play Store Beta and Testflight.
 6. Create report.